 Students are expected to behave responsibly and respectfully.
 If a student fails to demonstrate appropriate behavior, it will be discussed directly with the student.
-If a student's conduct continues to be disruptive or irresponsible, the student will be asked to leave and parents will be notified to come for their student.
+If a student's conduct continues to be disruptive or irresponsible, demonstrates immaturity, unstable emotional, physical, or inappropriate sexual behaviors the student will be asked to leave, and parents will be notified to come for their student.
 There is not a refund of fees should a student not complete his/her stay.
 Replacement of any lost or broken items belonging to the university are the responsibility of the student, see below.

-Should the student be asked to leave the Cruise early because of disruptive or irresponsible behavior, it is understood that the student is not ready for an independent living opportunity and the student will not be permitted to live in the dorm that fall.
+Should the student be asked to leave dorm orientation early because of unsafe, disruptive or irresponsible behavior, it is understood that the student is not ready for an independent living opportunity and the student will not be permitted to live in the dorm that fall and spring.
 He/she may still participate in the CCS program.
-If after a year, the student believes he/she has matured and is more prepared, they may attend the Cruise again to demonstrate they are ready to live on-campus.
+If after a year, the student and parent believe the student is ready, they must attend the dorm orientation a second time to prepare for life oncampus.